 - When tiny bubbles begin to arise, then flip and cook on the other side till brown spots are visible.
 Smear ghee as needed.

-- Serve with raita or curry.
+- Serve lauki paratha with raita, chutney or curry.